 This is disruptive to your fellow students and the professor.
 Please do not be late.
-Two (2) late arrivals will prompt a warning; more than 2 will have a consequence of a reduced grade.
-Three = reduced $\frac{1}{2}$ participation grade and each additional tardy will result in the same.
+Two (2) late arrivals will prompt a warning; more than 2 will have a consequence of a reduced grade of 5 points.
+Three = reduced 1⁄2 participation grade (reduced 10 points).
+Each subsequent tardy will reduce your final grade by one grade level (E.g. B to B-).